 Theft & Property Offences

-The crime of theft is divided into two categories in the Criminal Code, depending on the amount that is stolen: theft over $5,000, and theft under $5,000.
+In Winnipeg, MB the crime of theft is divided into two categories in the Criminal Code, depending on the amount that is stolen: theft over $5,000, and theft under $5,000.
 Theft over $5,000 carries more serious penalties.

 The evidence in these crimes will vary.
 In shoplifting crimes, there will often be video surveillance from the business.
 Many larger businesses employ loss prevention officers to prevent any robbery, who will write reports.
 In cases where someone is accused of stealing from their employer, the Crown will often obtain cash register data or business records.
 Even if you believe that the Crown has strong evidence to convict you, you should always have a lawyer review your case before deciding to plead guilty.

 The Criminal Code also includes a group of offences called “Offences Resembling Theft”.
 This section includes offences like taking a motor vehicle without consent, criminal breach of trust, and stealing a credit card.
 Accused persons with theft charges are often charged with fraud as well.

 The consequences are wide-ranging and can be serious depending on the nature and quantum of the crime.
 If you are charged with a minor robbery offence and have no criminal record, a lawyer may be able to negotiate with the Crown attorney and have them agree to divert your case.
 On the other hand, accused persons who are convicted of theft from an employer can face significant jail time, even if they have no criminal record and are of otherwise good character.
 In Manitoba, a conviction for the theft of a motor vehicle will result in your license being suspended.
 A conviction for theft can also prevent you from finding employment, as it is thought to be a crime of dishonesty and may be on your criminal record.